ajeless/docs/test_and_qa/cost_of_bugs.md

 4. **Enhanced Customer Satisfaction**: Early defect detection contributes to more robust and user-friendly software, which translates into higher customer satisfaction and reduced support costs.

 ## Approximate Normalized Costs
 The least expensive bugs to catch are in the requriments phase.
+It's difficult to put exact numbers due to the fact that costs will vary depending on country and currency.
+However, it is generally estimated that fixing bugs once they have been deployed to production tend to cost between 50 to 100 times what the bug would have cost to fix if it had been caught during requirements gathering.
+Although it is not always possible to catch bugs this early.
+The point is the earlier the bug is caught, the cheaper it is to fix.

 | SDLC Stage              | Cost to Detect and Fix Bug (Normalized) |
 |-------------------------|-----------------------------------------|